Attosecond XFEL and Beyond

 Once pulse duration becomes controllable, the next question is whether one can also shape waveform, phase, and transverse mode content at the source.
 This matters because many future X-ray experiments will need not just shorter pulses, but pulses with designed spatiotemporal structure.

-I study methods for directly shaping X-ray pulses in time and space, including orbital-angular-momentum control and other routes to wavefront-engineered or waveform-engineered X-ray emission.
+This direction studies methods for directly shaping X-ray pulses in time and space, including orbital-angular-momentum control and other routes to wavefront-engineered or waveform-engineered X-ray emission.

 03